 17. Income from annuities, interest, and dividends.
 If a court is to apply a rate of return to assets, in a fashion similar to determining alimony, then there must be evidence of the rate of return found by the court.
 Fox v.
 Fox, 152 Conn.
 App.
 611 (2014).

 18. Earnings from self-employment after deducting reasonable and necessary expenses incurred in operating the business.
 Certain depreciation expenses may be deducted from a party’s gross income in a Subchapter S corporation representing a reinvestment in the business in contrast to income.
 Bishop v.
 Freitas, 90 Conn.
 App.
 517, 522–523 (2005).
 On a case-by case-basis the court must determine the amount of undistributed Subchapter S corporate earnings available to a parent for purposes of paying child support.
 Tuckman v.
 Tuckman, 308 Conn.
 194 (2013).
-In so reviewing the earnings, care should be taken to determine the need to retain money for business operations versus using the corporate entity to shield income.
+In reviewing the earnings, care should be taken to determine the need to retain money for business operations versus using the corporate entity to shield income.
 Tuckman, 308 Conn. at 211.

+While a court may not find the recitation of the obligor’s income on his financial affidavit to be truthful, the court may still use the income for purposes of determining the child support amount.
+Pencheva-Hasse v.
+Hasse, 221 Conn.
+App.
+113 (2023).

+Strategic Point: The oblige in Pancheva-Hasse v.
+Hasse, 221 Conn.
+App.
+113 (2023), essentially provided the court with a document dump of records to show that the obligees claimed income was untruthful.
+However, the document dump came with no analysis by the oblige or her attorney.
+If you want to prove that a party has misstated his or her income, you need to provide the court with an analysis of the documents put into evidence; don’t rely on the court to do your work.

 19. Receipt of alimony from one who is not a party to the child support determination.
 Specifically, this cannot include alimony being received by a party or obligor to the child support action.
 Robinson v.
 Robinson, 172 Conn.
 App.
 393 (2017).